CristianaCostaPereira/BooketList/README.md

 * [Google Books API](https://developers.google.com/books/docs/v1/getting_started)

 ### Environment Variables
-Declare your API key and three other necessary variables so you can run the code.<br>
+Declare your API key and five other necessary variables so you can run the code.<br>
 Create a `.env file`; should look like:
 ```
 API_KEY=your-api-key